PIT-DSC-RATS/pit-dsc-rats.github.io/_posts/2022-07-11-Fire-Hydrants.md

 ## The Set-Up and Excursion

-The plan was simple, go out on select streets and avenues and record the street violation "Parking Near a Fire Hydrant".
-[It is illegal in New York City to park within 15 feet on either side of a fire hydrant.](https://www1.nyc.gov/html/dot/html/motorist/parking-regulations.shtml) record all the necessary details of the violation.
+The plan was simple, go out on select streets and avenues and record a specific type of traffic violation: Parking Near a Fire Hydrant.
+[It is illegal in New York City to park within 15 feet on either side of a fire hydrant.](https://www1.nyc.gov/html/dot/html/motorist/parking-regulations.shtml) We recorded all the necessary details of the violation.
 This included plate number, time, and location.
-We wait for a week or so and then compare what we found against the [Open Parking and Camera Violations](https://data.cityofnewyork.us/City-Government/Open-Parking-and-Camera-Violations/nc67-uf89) Database from NYC OpenData that were ticketed.
+We waited for a week or so for NYC OpenData to update their databases to then compare what we found against the [Open Parking and Camera Violations](https://data.cityofnewyork.us/City-Government/Open-Parking-and-Camera-Violations/nc67-uf89) Database from NYC OpenData that were ticketed.

 ## Findings